-- Able to read, write, and communicate effectively with participant and supervisor. - Capable of assisting with the ADL.

-- Capable of following a care plan with minimal supervision. - Be at least 18 years of age. - Have successfully completed a competency training and evaluation program performed by a licensed Nurse prior to providing services to participants.
+- Able to read, write, and communicate effectively with participant and supervisor - Capable of assisting with the activities of daily living - Capable of following a care plan with minimal supervision - Be at least 18 years of age - Have successfully completed a competency training and evaluation program performed by a licensed nurse prior to providing services to participants.
 The competency evaluation must contain all elements of the OSCAP services.
 The competency training must also include training on appropriate record keeping and ethics and interpersonal relationships.
-Training documents must be signed and dated by the trainee and trainer; all signatures must be original - signature stamps are not acceptable. - Proof of the competency evaluation must be recorded and filed in the personnel record prior to the resident assistant providing care to participants.
-The Annual Competency Evaluation Documentation Form can be found on the provider portal. - All assistants, including those who are certified nursing assistants (CNAs), are required to complete the competency testing or training and evaluation outlined above annually. - All resident assistants must have a minimum of six hours relevant in-service training per calendar year, in addition to SCDHEC required training.
-Documentation must include topic, name and title of the trainer, training objectives, outline of content, length of training, list of trainees and location.
-Training topic examples are in the Forms section of the provider portal.
+Training documents must be signed and dated by the trainee and trainer.
+All signatures must be original.
+Signature stamps are not acceptable. - Proof of the competency evaluation must be recorded and filed in the personnel record prior to the resident assistant providing care to participants.
+The Annual Competency Evaluation Documentation form can be found in the Forms section of this manual. - All assistants, including those who are certified nursing assistants (CNAs), are required to complete the competency testing or training and evaluation outlined above annually. - All resident assistants must have a minimum of 6 hours relevant in-service training per calendar year, in addition to DHEC required training.
+Documentation must include topic, name and title of the trainer, training objectives, outline of content, length of training, list of trainees, and location.
+Training topic examples are in the Forms section of this manual.